djyasin/GrocerEase/README.md

 # GrocerEase API

 GrocerEase is designed to help eliminate the emotional labor of grocery shopping.
-Users can enter products into named shopping lists then set item quantity, a category choice, and a product name.
+Users can create list tags which can then be assigned to named lists.
+Lists automatically are assigned a date created once the list data is submitted.
+Users can then populate the lists by entering a product name, item quantity, and a category choice.
 Once the user accesses their saved items via a GET request it will return a sorted grocery list.
 The list is sorted by common grocery store layout, based on market research.

 ## Installation